jessicazhu44/cloudmesh_pi_burn/README.md

 You probably then want to create a new password by using the passwd command after you log in.

-The right thing to do is to create a new hash and store it in place of x. not yet sure how that can be done a previous student from the class may have been aboe to do that Bertholt is firstname.
+The right thing to do is to create a new hash and store it in place of x. not yet sure how that can be done a previous student from the class may have been able to do that
+Bertholt is firstname.

 could this work? <https://unix.stackexchange.com/questions/81240/manually-generate-password-for-etc-shadow>